aitgon/wopmars/docs/content/wrapper.rst

 Developing Advanced `tool wrappers` ..................................

-Now that you understand the basics of the development of the `tool wrappers` you may want to do more advanced tricks to deal with **WoPMaRS**.
+Now that you understand the basics of the development of the `tool wrappers` you may want to do more advanced tricks to deal with **WopMars**.

 Parametrize inputs and outputs
 ------------------------------

-During the parsing of the configuration file, WoPMaRS check first the validity of the parameters and then look at the inputs and outputs.
+During the parsing of the configuration file, WopMars check first the validity of the parameters and then look at the inputs and outputs.
 This behavior allow you to parametrize which input and output your `Toolwrapper` is supposed to take depending on the used parameters.
 In this example, the parameter ``to_file`` is a ``boolean`` and if it is ``True``, the result is written in a file instead of the database.

 .. code-block:: python